gazoland/twitter-pipeline/README.md

 -	Glue: crawlers will be used for mapping the data and creating a metastore;

--	boto3: AWS Software Development Kit for Python.
+-	boto3: AWS Software Development Kit for Python (Access Key ID and Secret Access Key needed).

 **PostgreSQL**: the chosen RDBMS.
 Access from Python using psycopg2.